devinkr/js-array-methods/readme.md

 ### [Reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) (15 minutes / 02:10)

 The most flexible array method function is called `reduce`.
-Reduce, as the name implies, can take an array and reduce to it to fewer things.However, since it is the most flexible of the array iteration methods, it can implement the functionality of `map`, `filter`, `forEach`, etc.
+Reduce, as the name implies, can take an array and reduce it to fewer things.
+However, since it is the most flexible of the array iteration methods, it can implement the functionality of `map`, `filter`, `forEach`, etc.

 Reduce is usually difficult to grasp at first; don't stress about this.
 It is definitely not something you need to have mastered, it is just good to have an early awareness.
 It takes a fair amount of practice to intuitively use `.reduce()` when solving problems.